Efficiently Enumerating Minimal Triangulations: Enumerating Maximal Independent Sets on Succinct Graphs

-\begin{example} The \e{separator graph} of a graph $g$ is the graph that has the set $\minsep(g)$ of minimal separators as its node set, and an edge between every two minimal separators that are crossing (i.e., $S,T\in\minsep(g)$ such that $S\crosses T$)~\cite{DBLP:journals/dam/ParraS97}.
-Throughout this paper we denote by $\sepsys$ the SGR $(\G\ms,\Av\ms,\Ae\ms)$, where: \begin{itemize} \item $\G\ms$ is a function that maps the representation of a graph $g$ to its separator graph $\G\ms(g)$. \item $\Av$ is an enumeration algorithm that, given a graph $g$, enumerates its set $\minsep(g)$ of minimal separators.
-We can use here the algorithm of Berry et al.~\cite{conf/wg/BerryBC99} that enumerates $\minsep(g)$ with polynomial delay.
-Specifically, the time between two consecutive minimal separators is $O(n^3)$, where $n$ is the number of nodes in $g$. \item $\Ae$ is an algorithm that, given a graph $g$ and two minimal separators $S$ and $T$, determines whether $S\crosses T$ efficiently (e.g., by removing $S$ and testing whether $T$ is split along multiple connected components). \end{itemize} In particular, $\sepsys$ is a polynomial SGR. \end{example}
+The \e{separator graph} of a graph $g$ is the graph that has the set $\minsep(g)$ of minimal separators as its node set, and an edge between every two minimal separators that are crossing (i.e., $S,T\in\minsep(g)$ such that $S\crosses T$).
+Throughout this paper we denote by $\sepsys$ the SGR $(\G\ms,\Av\ms,\Ae\ms)$, where: \begin{itemize} \item $\G\ms$ is a function that maps the representation of a graph $g$ to its separator graph $\G\ms(g)$. \item $\Av\ms$ is an enumeration algorithm that, given a graph $g$, enumerates its set $\minsep(g)$ of minimal separators.
+We can use here a variation of the algorithm of Berry et al.~\cite{conf/wg/BerryBC99} that enumerates $\minsep(g)$ with polynomial delay, as we describe later in Section~\ref{sec:min-sep-enum}. \item $\Ae\ms$ is an algorithm that, given a graph $g$ and two minimal separators $S$ and $T$, determines whether $S\crosses T$ efficiently (e.g., by removing $S$ and testing whether $T$ is split along multiple connected components). \end{itemize} In particular, $\sepsys$ is a tractably accessible SGR.

-A polynomial SGR $(\G,\Av,\Ae)$ is said to have a \e{polynomial expansion of independent sets} if both of the following hold. \begin{enumerate} \item There is a polynomial $p$ such that for all representations $x$ and independent sets $I$ of $\G(x)$ it holds that $|I|\leq p(|x|)$. \item There is a polynomial-time algorithm that, given $x$ and an independent set $I$ of $\G(x)$, either determines that $I$ is maximal or returns a node $v\notin I$ such that $I\cup\set{v}$ is independent. \end{enumerate}